ElektorLabs/191148-RemakeWeatherStation/README.md

-# 191148-RemakeWeatherStation
+# 191148-Remake Weather Station

-This is the software to be used with the Elektor weatherstation remake of 2020 The core of the station is a ESP32 Pico Kit V4.x arround the WH-SP-WS02 ( https://www.elektor.de/professional-outdoor-weather-station-wh-sp-ws02 )
+This is the software to be used with the Elektor weather station remake of 2020.

+The core of the station is a ESP32 Pico Kit V4.x designed around the WH-SP-WS02 ( https://www.elektor.de/professional-outdoor-weather-station-wh-sp-ws02 )
-The software and also some parts of the webpage got an overhaul or are compleatly rewritten.
+The software and also some parts of the webpage have been overhauled or completely rewritten.

-The new modular design should allow to add later new sensors or features with less hassle than with the former one.
+The new modular design should allow for the later addition of new sensors or features with less hassle than currently.

 ## Getting Started

-Use your current Arduino IDE to compile the Code and also the ESP32 Arduino Core installed.
+Use your current Arduino IDE to compile the Code.
+Also, the ESP32 Arduino Core board library must be installed.
 Have a look at : https://www.elektormagazine.com/labs/esp32-getting-started for a getting started guide.

-You requiere to have the following librarys at hand:
+You will need the following libraries:

 * LiquidCrystal_I2C ( https://github.com/johnrickman/LiquidCrystal_I2C )
-* eHaJo Absolut Pressure AddOn by Hannes Jochriem ( https://github.com/ehajo/WSEN-PADS )
+* eHaJo Absolute Pressure AddOn by Hannes Jochriem ( https://github.com/ehajo/WSEN-PADS )
 * Adafruit Unified Sensors
 * Adafruit BME280 Library
 * Adafruit VEML6070 Library